Back to School Sale: $100 OFF Sitewide Shop now

 Conclusion

 Be sure that these accidents happen to everyone, and you are not alone.
 So, get all the materials mentioned above to remove nail polish stains.
-It is not very difficult to deal with the removal of these stains.
+It is not very difficult to remove these stains.
 If nothing happens, repeat the process, especially if the polish has dried.

 Preventively, you may also pay attention to the label when buying clothes or fabric to immediately know what you are dealing with and whether you can bring any nail polish even close to this material.
-We also recommend that you make yourself a mini kit for these accidents, or separate one drawer in the room for these tools.
+We also recommend making yourself a mini kit for these accidents or separating one drawer in the room for these tools.

-It is not shameful to seek the help of a professional if you did not dare to do something yourself -they have much better and more effective tools for managing and removing stains without consequences.
-Although it is familiar that accidents also happen in dry cleans, causing our clothes to bleach or get ruined somehow, know that this is not the case with nail polish stains.
+It is not shameful to seek the help of a professional if you did not dare to do something yourself—they have much better and more effective tools for managing and removing stains without consequences.
+Although it is common to see accidents also happen in dry cleans, causing our clothes to bleach or get ruined, we know that this is not the case with nail polish stains.

 Sejla Selimovic